 The Framingham State University Police Department Crime Prevention Unit offers programs to the Framingham State University community on the following topics: domestic violence, sexual assault, workplace violence protection, alcohol/drug awareness, general safety, rape aggression defense, road rage, identity theft, police encounters, and many more areas.
 The goal of the department is to host these programs in the residence halls throughout the academic year.
-We hope to run at least two programs a month.
 The Crime Prevention Unit will distribute posters with locations, dates, and times of each program throughout the year.

-The domestic violence program will include facts about the law, signs and symptoms of an abusive relationship, ways to protect yourself from domestic violence, and facts about restraining or protection orders.
+The domestic violence program will include facts about the law, signs and symptoms of an abusive relationship, ways to protect you from domestic violence, and facts about restraining or protection orders.
 It also will introduce the Framingham State University Police Domestic Violence Unit staff and show how they can assist you in a domestic violence incident.

 The sexual assault program will include the definition of sexual assault and how you can tell if you have been sexually assaulted.
-It will also contain the facts about the law and will give helpful tips on how to protect yourself from becoming a victim of sexual assault.
+It will also contain the facts about the law and will give helpful tips on how to protect you from becoming a victim of sexual assault.
 You will meet the Sexual Assault Unit staff, and learn how it can assist you in a sexual assault incident.
-In addition, the Framingham State University Police Department offers R.A.D.
-(Rape Aggression Defense).
-This is a women's self-defense class that gives women the tools to protect themselves against assault, including strategies to avoid becoming a victim.
+In addition, the Framingham State University Police Department offers free basic self-defense classes.
 Each program topic has a number of resources, both on and off campus, readily available to the community.
 You will be given these resources in the handouts.
-All programs will consist of lectures, a series of handouts, and informative videotapes.
+All programs will consist of lectures, a series of handouts, and informative videos.